mozilla/preparatory-survey-for-naar-study-addon/docs/TESTPLAN.md

 * If a user enrolls in Pioneer, either via the prompt or unprompted, they will no longer be prompted and the study will remove itself 1 day after they enrolled.
 * The user may visit `about:pioneer` at any time and enroll in the program if the study is still installed.
 Once the user has enrolled, `about:pioneer` will not show enrollment buttons.
 If the study is removed, `about:pioneer` will cease to function.

-### Treatment Branches
+### Treatment

-1. `popunder` - The user is not directly prompted; a tab with `about:pioneer` is opened in the current active window but is not focused.
-2. `notification` - The user is shown a Heartbeat-style notification bar with a button that opens `about:pioneer` in a new tab.
-3. `notificationAndPopunder` - A tab with `about:pioneer` is opened in the current active window but is not focused.
+`notificationAndPopunder` - A tab with `about:pioneer` is opened in the current active window but is not focused.
 In addition, a Heartbeat-style notification bar is shown that focuses the tab when clicked.
-4. `notificationOldStudyPage` - The user is shown a Heartbeat-style notification bar with a button that opens the AMO-hosted Pioneer enrollment page.

-### Surveys

-This study fires a survey at the following endings:

-* `individual-opt-out`
-* `expired`

 ### Do these tests (in addition to ordinary regression tests)